INSTITUTION

 Jennan Read

-Jen'nan Ghazal Read, associate professor of sociology and global health at Duke University, is an expert on American Muslims and the 2008 presidential election.
+Jen'nan Ghazal Read, associate professor of sociology and global health at Duke University.

 Duke Sociology Department | Duke Global Health Institute | Carnegie Corporation | Duke.edu | Duke Islamic Studies Center